AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/Read and write data by using Holo Client.md

     <dependency>
       <groupId>com.alibaba.hologres</groupId>
       <artifactId>holo-client</artifactId>
-      <version>1.2.10.2</version>
+      <version>1.2.13.5</version>
     </dependency>
     ```

 -   Gradle

     ```
-    implementation 'com.alibaba.hologres:holo-client:1.2.10.2'
+    implementation 'com.alibaba.hologres:holo-client:1.2.13.5'
     ```

+## Known issues in Holo Client versions

+-   In Holo Client V1.2.8, if the `INSERT_OR_IGNORE` or `INSERT_OR_UPDATE` policy is used, data may not be sorted for INSERT and DELETE operations.
+This issue is fixed in V1.2.10.3.
+-   In Holo Client V1.2.6, the `GetBuilder.withSelectedColumns` method does not take effect.
+All columns instead of selected columns are specified each time.
+This issue is fixed in V1.2.12.1.
+-   In Holo Client V1.2.9.1, if `withSelectedColumn` is specified for the SCAN operation, data cannot be queried.
+This issue is fixed in V1.2.12.1.
+-   In Holo Client V1.2.0, if the primary key contains columns of the BYTEA type, results cannot be returned for GET requests and data may not be sorted for PUT requests.
+This issue is fixed in V1.2.12.1.
+-   In Holo Client V1.2.0, if the value of a hash partition key is `Integer.MIN_VALUE`, data may fail to be written.
+This issue is fixed in V1.2.12.1.

 ## Limits on connections

 -   The number of connections that Holo Client establishes at a time cannot exceed the result of the Max\(writeThreadSize,readThreadSize\) function.
--   A connection is released if it does not send or receive data by the time the idle timeout period specified by the connectionMaxIdleMs parameter elapses.
+-   A connection is released if it does not send or receive data by the time the idle timeout period that is specified by the connectionMaxIdleMs parameter elapses.
 -   If the remaining quota of connections for your Hologres instance is insufficient, Holo Client automatically creates connections to meet your business needs.

 ## Write data